 How to optimize your videos for SEO

-Next, you’ll want to do everything in your power to get your videos noticed.
+Next, you’ll want to do everything in your power to get your videos noticed by optimizing your videos and your video marketing strategy.
 This is done by optimizing the things in your control for video SEO purposes so your videos are found on YouTube and Google searches.

 Title, tag, & description:

 The title says it all; this is the first thing people are going to see when they come across your video.
 It’s important to have the title name in the file extension as well for SEO purposes.
 Keep in mind that YouTube is the second largest search engine next to Google (which owns YouTube) so the more you optimize your title, tags, and description, the more relevant your videos are to show up in the search engine.